 provided an analysis of the type of impact that might be expected on college campuses around the country.
 Some of their predictions include:

-- More college leaders may begin talking to one another about the importance of interfaith cooperation, which may result in advancement of this work as an institutional priority
+- More college leaders may begin talking to one another about the importance of interfaith cooperation, which may result in the advancement of this work as an institutional priority

 - As the diversity movement broadens, talk may move into the college classroom, engaging students and professors on an academic level